stephchang/DH150-Stephanie/README.md

 *Rating: 0*
 - The language is easy to understand.
 - Information is presented in a natural and logical way, with the website saying to choose ingredients first.
+- The website is okay for my evaluation because the site is easy to understand and logical.

 **3 User control and freedom**